Loan-to-Value (LTV) Calculator

 - What does the Loan-to-Value (LTV) Calculator do?

 - Calculate your LTV ratio and see how it affects mortgage rates and borrowing options.
-All calculations are performed in your browser using official UK rates and thresholds.

 - Is this based on current interest rates?